Telecom Italia core profit down as domestic demand weakens

 Organic EBITDA after lease -- TIM's main measure of profitability -- strips out one-off items and includes lease costs.

-TIM confirmed it expected its core profit after lease to fall 'mid to high teens' this year.
-TIM, which posted a 2021 loss of 8.4 billion euros, has been under pressure for years in its home market.
+TIM stuck to a full-year forecast of a 'mid to high teens' drop in core profit after lease, after posting a 2021 net loss of 8.4 billion euros.

-The debt laden former phone monopoly, which last month ended talks on a takeover approach from U.S. fund KKR KKR.N, is working on an overhaul centred around a split of its services businesses from its wholesale network operations.
+The debt laden former phone monopoly is working on an overhaul centred around a split of its services businesses from its wholesale network operations, after ending talks last month on a takeover approach from U.S. fund KKR KKR.N.

-TIM said it would flesh out details of its reorganisation project at a Capital Market Day on July 7.
+As part of the break-up plan, TIM has started talks with state lender CDP to revive a project to combine its fixed network assets with those of broadband rival Open Fiber.

+CDP owns 60% of Open Fiber and 10% of TIM.
+To ensure state oversight of a strategic infrastructure it would have control of any combined network entity.

 (Reporting by Elvira Pollina; editing by Valentina Za)